ckeditor/ckeditor5/docs/getting-started/migration-to-cdn/vanilla-js.md

 ### Step 1: Update Your HTML File

 First, update your HTML file to include the CKEditor&nbsp;5 script from the CDN.
-Add the following script and stylesheet tag inside the `<head>` section of your HTML file:
+Add the following script and style sheet tag inside the `<head>` section of your HTML file:

 ```html
 <!DOCTYPE html>